Steen Christensen

 Christensen was sentenced to life imprisonment, and is serving it at the Herstedvester prison in Denmark.
 He was also sentenced to pay the families of the police officers he killed, the state treasury, and the watchman at the Hotel Palace a total of almost 275,000 Finnish mark (about 46,300 euro) and to pay a life support of 3873 Finnish mark (about 651.40 euro) per month to one underaged child.
 The sum consists mainly of family pensions and compensation for mental suffering.
 As well as the costs for the biggest criminal chase ever in Finland, the state had to pay the trial costs of over 62,500 Finnish mark (about 10 500 euro).

 Reporter Matts Dumell interviewed Christensen in the Hämeenlinna prison four days before he was transferred to Denmark.
 The interview was shown in the Rikosraportti program on Nelonen.

 The incident led to a great deal of discussion in Denmark about what kind of prisoners, and under what conditions, should be allowed to go on vacation from prison.

 In prison, Christensen married a Finnish woman in 2000 who gave birth to their child.
-Some sources claim that his wife is a former cross-country skier named Miia.

-The Herstedvester prison, which houses some of Denmark's most dangerous criminals, has special arrangements specifically to prevent Christensen from escaping.
-Because of this, the Danish Ministry of Justice gave a separate fund of four million Danish kroner (about 500,000 euro) to prepare the prison before Christensen was transferred to Herstedvester.